Written by Rachel Kim, MS, RD, Registered Dietitian & Health Writer

 Compounded NAD+ injections offer significantly better value while maintaining pharmaceutical quality standards.
 FormBlends provides physician-supervised NAD+ injection therapy starting at $150-250 per month, including medical oversight, pharmaceutical-grade NAD+, and injection supplies.
 This represents a 60-75% cost reduction compared to brand-name clinic pricing while ensuring proper medical supervision and quality control.

 Oral NMN supplements present the most budget-friendly option, with high-quality products ranging from $50-150 monthly depending on dosage and manufacturer.
 Premium NMN brands with third-party testing and pharmaceutical-grade purity command higher prices ($100-150 monthly), while basic supplements without quality verification cost $30-60 monthly.
-However, the lower bioavailability of oral NMN means you may need higher doses to achieve comparable cellular NAD+ increases, potentially narrowing the cost gap.
+But the lower bioavailability of oral NMN means you may need higher doses to achieve comparable cellular NAD+ increases, potentially narrowing the cost gap.

 | Option | Monthly Cost | Annual Cost | Cost per mg NAD+ Equivalent |